William Pulteney, 1st Earl of Bath

-William Pulteney, 1st Earl of Bath, PC (22 March 1684 – 7 July 1764) was a British Whig politician who sat in the House of Commons from 1707 to 1742, when he was created the first Earl of Bath by King George II.

-Bath is sometimes stated to have been First Lord of the Treasury and British prime minister, for the shortest term ever (two days) in 1746, although most modern sources do not consider him to have held the office.
+William Pulteney, 1st Earl of Bath, PC (22 March 1684 – 7 July 1764) was an English Whig politician and peer who sat in the British House of Commons from 1707 to 1742 when he was raised to the peerage as the Earl of Bath by George II of Great Britain.
+He is sometimes represented as having served as First Lord of the Treasury and Prime Minister of Great Britain as part of the short-lived ministry in 1746, although most modern sources do not consider him to have held the office.

 Background and early career

 The son of William Pulteney by his first wife, Mary Floyd, he was born in March 1684 into an old Leicestershire family.
 He was educated at Westminster School and at Christ Church, Oxford, matriculating on 31 October 1700.
-He acquired extensive classical knowledge, and on leaving Oxford made the usual tour on the continent.
+He acquired extensive classical education, and on leaving Oxford made the usual tour on Continental Europe.
 In 1705, he was brought into parliament by Henry Guy (former secretary of the Treasury) for the Yorkshire borough of Hedon.
 This seat was held by him without a break until 1734.

-Throughout the reign of Queen Anne William Pulteney played a prominent part in the struggles of the Whigs, and was involved in the prosecution of Henry Sacheverell.
+Throughout the reign of Queen Anne, William Pulteney played a prominent part in the struggles of the Whigs, and was involved in the prosecution of Henry Sacheverell.
 When the victorious Tories sent his friend Robert Walpole to the Tower of London in 1712, Pulteney championed his cause in the House of Commons and with the leading Whigs visited him in prison.

 Ministerial offices

-Pulteney was secretary of war from 1714 to 1717 in the first ministry of George I, and was on the committee of secrecy on the Treaty of Utrecht, formed in April 1715.
+Pulteney was Secretary at War from 1714 to 1717 in the first ministry of George I, and was on the committee of secrecy on the Treaty of Utrecht, formed in April 1715.
 Two years later, on 6 July 1716, he became one of the privy council.
 When Townshend was dismissed, in April 1717, from his post of Lord Lieutenant of Ireland, and Walpole resigned, they were followed in their retirement by Pulteney.

 The crash of the South Sea Company restored Walpole to the highest position, but all he offered to Pulteney was a peerage.
 Pulteney rejected the offer, but in May 1723 Pulteney agreed to accept the lucrative but insignificant post of Cofferer of the Household.
 However, when he found himself neglected, he opposed the proposition of Walpole to discharge the debts of the civil list, and in April 1725 was dismissed from his sinecure.

-He was one of the original backers of the Royal Academy of Music, establishing a London opera company which commissioned numerous works from Handel, Bononcini and others.
+He was one of the original backers of the Royal Academy of Music, establishing a London opera company which commissioned numerous works from George Frideric Handel, Giovanni Bononcini and others.